yukondude/Twempest/README.rst

                               file.  [default: ~/.twempest]
       -a, --append            Append rendered tweet(s) to existing file(s) rather than skipping past with a warning.
+      -i, --image-path TEXT   The directory path (template tags allowed) to write downloaded image (media type == 'photo') files.
+The directory path will be created if it doesn't exist.
+                              Media file names use the --render-file name followed by a number and the appropriate file extension.
+If omitted, media files will not be downloaded.
+      -u, --image-url TEXT    The URL path (template tags allowed) to use for all image files downloaded via the --image-path option.
       -f, --render-file TEXT  The file name (template tags allowed) for the rendered tweets.
 If omitted, tweets will be rendered to STDOUT.